| |

 Peril of Idolatry" (a standard sermon dating from the Reformation)

-declares that "by God's word, and the sentences of
+declares that "by God's word, and the sentences of the

-have since relaxed the effects of this provision*.
+since relaxed the effects of this provision*.

 Even the Roman Church has hesitated to support images of God